 - Open safety recalls

-- U.S/Canada imports and history
+- U.S./Canada imports and history

 VinAudit Canada

-Their detailed vehicle reports includes:
+Their detailed vehicle reports include the following:

 - Vehicle brand verifications